PowerDNS/pdns-ansible/README.md

     pdns_package_version: ""

-The version of the PowerDNS package to be installed.
+The version of the PowerDNS package to be installed. <br />
 **NOTE:** The usage of this variable makes only sense on RedHat-like systems, where each YUM repository can contains multiple versions of the same package.
 For that reason, we highly recommend to not override the default value on Debian.